MEDIAART-3BB3/AI-ARTWORK/story_co-creation_tutorial_1.md

 1. **Iterative Development**

-  - Use the following prompt template to tell ChatGPT which concept you selected and engage in a Q&A session with ChatGPT:
+  - Use the following prompt template to tell ChatGPT which concept you liked and engage in a Q&A session with ChatGPT to develop the story's setting:

     ```
     I choose the story concept [replace with your concept number].
     Please ask me 3-4 specific questions to help you create the story's setting.